 ☐ N/A – the PFAC members do not go through a formal orientation process

 24a.
-If other, describe:
+If other, describe: We have not had an orientation due to no new members.
+One of the goals was to re-establish an orientation packet which did not occur due to cancellation of meetings due to Covid restrictions.

 25. The PFAC received training on the following topics:

-☐ Concepts of patient- and family-centered care (PFCC)
+☒ Concepts of patient- and family-centered care (PFCC)

-☐ Health care quality and safety measurement
+☒ Health care quality and safety measurement

 ☐ Health literacy